Specifics of the Due Diligence Process in M&A

 Of course, the costs of due diligence need to be monitored, but if it means guaranteeing an in-depth understanding of the structure and future prospects of the target company, the costs are worthwhile.

-However, the process should not be viewed as simply as a necessary checklist so that an M&A deal can progress: it is about collecting the right information which allows the correct decisions to be made regarding the transaction.
+However, the process should not be viewed as simply as a necessary due diligence checklist so that an M&A deal can progress: it is about collecting the right information which allows the correct decisions to be made regarding the transaction.

 The very nature of due diligence often causes disruptions to both parties and conveys mistrust to the seller.
 But even when the relationship between both groups is strong, there are several obstacles to consider.

-Confidentiality arrangements: Due to the potentially catastrophic consequences of any breaches of information, the selling party and their legal team are likely to make excessive demands in the area of confidentiality.
+Confidentiality arrangements.
+Due to the potentially catastrophic consequences of any breaches of information, the selling party and their legal team are likely to make excessive demands in the area of confidentiality.

-Reliability of information: Sometimes, even without lying, respondents can be misleading.
-Therefore it is essential to bear in mind the nature of the information — internal data is usually more reliable than external — and to keep an eye out for irregularities in the paperwork.
+Reliability of information.
+Sometimes, even without lying, respondents can be misleading.
+Therefore, it is essential to bear in mind the nature of the information — internal data is usually more reliable than external — and to keep an eye out for irregularities in the paperwork.

-Human bias: It is all very well acquiring the information, but the way in which it is interpreted is highly subjective.
-And when other influences come into play, such as friction between the two management teams and unwanted media attention, rash and biased decisions can be made.
+Human bias.
+It is all very well acquiring the information, but the way in which it is interpreted is highly subjective.
+And when other influences come into play, such as friction between the two management teams and unwanted media attention, rash, and biased decisions can be made.

+Cross-border transactions.
+Cross-border deals are becoming increasingly common, although the largest, that of telecom companies Vodafone and Mannesman, which was worth $186 billion, took place in 1998.
 This obstacle is most prominent in legal considerations.
 In Europe, for instance, whereas French law seeks to protect the buyer, the British legal system favors the seller.
-This means that a French seller is obliged to release any information regarding the valuation of the acquisition, and so thorough approach of British companies may seem over the top in a due diligence process.
+This means that a French seller is obliged to release any information regarding the valuation of the acquisition, and such a thorough approach of British companies may seem over the top in a due diligence process.

-You can also find some additional information here on how virtual data rooms can improve M&A due diligence process.
+You can also find some additional information here on how virtual data rooms can improve the M&A due diligence process.

-Sustainability is becoming increasingly important for both large and small firms, as customers are becoming more preoccupied with ethical purchases.
+Sustainability is becoming increasingly important for both large and small firms, as target customers are becoming more preoccupied with ethical purchases.
 For this reason, and also to avoid large outlays on upgrading eco-destructive equipment and buildings, environmental due diligence is likely to increase in importance.

 What is the point in spending large amounts on legal and financial due diligence if you are not going to pay any attention to how well or badly the two companies might cooperate.
-The reason that between 55 and 77 per cent of all mergers do not meet their original financial aspirations is in part due to the failure to prepare for the cultural integration of businesses.
-As such an awareness of qualitative as well as quantitative data will be needed.
+The reason that between 55% and 77% of all mergers do not meet their original financial aspirations is in part due to the failure to prepare for the cultural integration of businesses.
+As such, an awareness of qualitative as well as quantitative data will be needed.